How to replace the light seals of your analog camera

 - Cotton swabs

-- Isopropyl alcohol (for removing old seals)
+- Isopropyl alcohol (to remove the old seals)

 - Microfiber cloth and toothbrush (for final cleaning)

-The process is almost identical for most 35mm SLRs, e.g. Canon AE-1, Olympus OM-1, Pentax ME or Minolta SRT series.
+The process is almost identical for most 35mm SLRs, e.g. Canon AE-1, Olympus OM-1, Pentax ME, or Minolta SRT series.

 Step 1: Remove the old light seals